Polygoningenieur/ComfyUI-Diffusion-SDXL-Video/README.md

 Apply Diffusion SDXL to multiple images (for example frames of a video ).

-Use compatible checkpoint and LoRa models!
+Use compatible checkpoint, LoRa model and ControlNet!

 Workflow: